How to stop condensation on windows in winter!

 T-STRIPE is a special heating system invented to heat up the outer edges of cold and wet window panes while using minimal energy (see our cost breakdown) to stop window condensation.
 This way both window pane and window frame will stay dry – even at very low temperatures.
-You can purchase T-STRIPE either from our partners or directly in our webshop.
+You can purchase T-STRIPE directly in our webshop.
 Assembling T-STRIPE and installation is easy, no matter what kind of windows you own.
 It works best on double glazed windows.
 And of course you do not have to install it yourself; either ask the electrician of your choice or let one of our contractors know, they will gladly help you.
 With T-STRIPE your windows will stay dry and top condition!

 Get rid of window condensation water!

 The Austrian Institute for Healthy and Ecological Building (IBO) has conducted a study on the effectiveness if T-STRIPE and confirmed that with T-STRIPE neither condensation water nor mold occured.
 By heating up the edges of the window pane itself T-STRIPE completely prevents condensation water and mold spores from forming and additionally causes a heat dissipation effect which increases the comfort.